 The summer tuition due date can be found by visiting the Office of Student Accounts.

 For the upcoming semesters, please contact SWP office for any questions related to housing.

 How do I get to the Georgetown University campus?

-Scheduled to open in Fall 2013, the Georgetown University School of Continuing Studies will move to a new, principal space located at 640 Massachusetts Ave., NW, in downtown Washington, DC.
-The new Georgetown Downtown campus will help the School fulfill its mission of educating students to be self-reflective, critical thinkers who are committed to serving others.
+In 2013, the Georgetown University School of Continuing Studies moved to a new, principal space located at 640 Massachusetts Ave., NW, in downtown Washington, DC.
+The new Georgetown Downtown campus helps the School fulfill its mission of educating students to be self-reflective, critical thinkers who are committed to serving others.

 How should I dress for classes and my internship?